How to Deep-Fry a Delicious Turkey and Other Fun Foods

 The State Fair has vendors that serve Deep-Fried Butter.
 My husband is a butter lover, he heard on the news about Deep-Fried Butter at the State Fair.
 I did a little research checking it out.

-Reading this recipe may clog your arteries, but I had to share this unique and interesting recipes.
+Reading this recipe may clog your arteries, but I had to share these unique and interesting recipes.

 The State Fairs are always coming up with new street food to serve to the crowd of people.
 As many foodies know Paula Deen loves butter, she also has her own recipe for Deep-Fried Butter.